ISIS 'Beatles' cell member Alexanda Kotey sentenced to life in prison – KION546

 ISIS ‘Beatles’ cell member Alexanda Kotey sentenced to life in prison

-A member of the ISIS terror cell nicknamed the “Beatles” was sentenced to life in prison on Friday by US District Judge T. S. Ellis in Alexandria, Virginia.
+A member of the ISIS terror cell nicknamed the “Beatles” was sentenced to life in prison on Friday by US District Judge T. S. Ellis in Alexandria, Virginia, after gut-wrenching statements in court from family members of victims.

-Alexanda Kotey pleaded guilty in September to taking part in a hostage scheme that led to the deaths of Americans, Japanese and British citizens in Syria.
-As part of his plea, Kotey will be transferred to the UK where members of his family live to serve the rest of his term after serving 15 years in the US.
+Alexanda Kotey had pleaded guilty in September to taking part in a hostage scheme that led to the deaths of American, Japanese and British citizens in Syria.
+As part of his plea, Kotey will be transferred to the UK, where members of his family live, to serve the rest of his term after serving 15 years in the US.

 “You get a life sentence,” Ellis said, for what he called “about the most serious crimes that can be committed.”

-After handing down his sentence, Ellis said he hoped it would serve as a deterrence to future terror groups.
-“We don’t give up,” Ellis said of the US government.
+After handing down Kotey’s sentence, Ellis said he hoped it would serve as a deterrence to future terror groups.
+“We don’t give up,” he said of the US government.
 “We will look for you.
 We will find you.”

-Before his sentencing, 12 family members of the victims and two former hostages of the group gave gut-wrenching statements in court of their loss and continued struggle in the wake of the tragedy — at times speaking directly to Kotey and his co-defendant El Shafee Elsheikh, who was convicted by a jury in the same court room weeks earlier.
+Before Kotey’s sentencing, 12 family members of the victims and two former hostages of the group gave gut-wrenching statements in court of their loss and continued struggles in the wake of the tragedy — at times speaking directly to Kotey and his co-defendant El Shafee Elsheikh, who had been convicted by a jury in the same courtroom weeks earlier.

+“I wake up hearing my dad’s screams,” Bethany Haines, the daughter of British aid worker David Haines — who was beheaded by ISIS in 2014 — told the court.
+“I often wonder, will I ever be happy? … Will I ever be normal again?”

+“Open your eyes and look at me,” Shirley Sotloff, the mother of American journalist Steven Sotloff, who was held hostage by the group and eventually executed on video, told Elsheikh, who sat across the courtroom.
+“The pain is beyond words,” she said, adding that the video of her son’s murder “continues to be replayed with the click of a button for millions to see.”

 The-CNN-Wire